Materials-Consortia/OPTIMADE/optimade.rst

 - :field:`x-optimade-unit`: String.
   A (compound) symbol for the physical unit in which the value of the defined property is given, if it uses a unit.
   If the :field:`x-optimade-unit` is omitted, it designates a unitless quantity or a field for which no unit is relevant (e.g., a String).
-  See subsection `Compound Units Expression in Property Definitions`_ for the details on how compound units are represented in OPTIMADE Property Definitions and the precise format of this string.
+  See subsection `Physical Units in Property Definitions`_ for the details on how compound units are represented in OPTIMADE Property Definitions and the precise format of this string.

 - :field:`x-optimade-implementation`: Dictionary
   A dictionary describing the level of OPTIMADE API functionality provided by the present implementation.